 3. How do I discipline a child who doesn’t care about discipline?

 Discipline for teenagers is crucial since this phase of adolescence is filled with new experiences and emotional fluctuations.
 However, disciplining should be done carefully and calmly.
-Try to reason things out and not be overly strict.
+If you are wondering how to deal with stubborn teenagers, try to reason things out and not be overly strict.
 It is common for teenagers to show some attitude and rebel at times, but certain behaviors should not be excused.
 Hence, emphasizing discipline is vital to ensure their safety.
-So, try the above-mentioned disciplining tips to help you deal with teenage problems and raise responsible individuals.
+So, try the above-mentioned disciplining tips to deal with disrespectful teenagers and teenage problems and raise responsible individuals.

 Infographic: Examples Of Typical Teenage Behavior